mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 	Kip made haste toward the treeline, where Linyu was sitting around a fire, never taking his eyes off of hae.

+	"Don't worry, I'm not after Linyu.
+Thi's not worth anything to me."

-	Casra said, "If you're going to take me, then do it already."
+	"And yet you would humiliate me in front of hae?
+If you're going to take me, then get to it."

 	Ramne made a thunderous grunt, and nearly twenty others from around the shoreline stood up and echoed it back, trapping Casra in a throngian cage.
 Thi didn't flinch or cower down, but just kept hae sights on Ramne.
-Kip started running toward Casra but was stopped in his tracks by a long dagger held out by a woman twice his weight in muscle - one of Ramne's allies.
+Linyu called for hae mother and started running towards them.
+Kip followed after hae but they were both stopped in their tracks by a long dagger held out by a woman twice Kip's weight in muscle - one of Ramne's allies.

 	Casra said to Ramne, "I hope your woman is as disappointed in you as I am."